BlessedOrg/swifty-contracts/README.md

 - paste flattened contract code
 - specify compiler version to 0.8.23
 - specify evm version to `paris`
+- if you fail to verify, then try to switch compiler version to 0.8.25

 ## Run unit tests locally
 ```